 Let $\psi_i,$ $1\leq i\leq n,$ be an n-tuple of positive metrics, so for each $i,$ $dd^c\psi_i$ is a positive $(1,1)$-current.
 If all $\psi_i$ are smooth one can consider the wedge product

-which is a positive measure on $X.$ The fundamental work of Bedford-Taylor shows that one can still take the wedge product of positive currents $dd^c\psi_i$ to get a positive measure as long as the metrics $\psi_i$ are all locally bounded.
-The Monge-Amp\`ere measure of a locally bounded positive metric $\psi,$ is then defined as the positive measure This measure does not put any mass on pluripolar sets (i.e.\ sets that are locally contained in the unbounded locus of a local plurisubharmonic function).
+which is a positive measure on $X$.
+The fundamental work of Bedford-Taylor shows that one can still take the wedge product of positive currents $dd^c\psi_i$ to get a positive measure as long as the metrics $\psi_i$ are all locally bounded.
+The Monge-Amp\`ere measure of a locally bounded positive metric $\psi,$ is then defined as the positive measure This measure does not put any mass on pluripolar sets.
 We recall the following important continuity property, proved in \cite{Bedford}.

 \begin{theorem}[Bedford-Taylor] If $\psi_{i,k}$, $1\leq i\leq n+2,$ $k\in \mathbb{N},$ are sequences of locally bounded positive metrics such that each $\psi_{i,k}$ decreases to a locally bounded positive metric $\psi_i,$ then the signed measures $(\psi_{1,k}-\psi_{2,k})dd^c\psi_{3,k}\wedge ...\wedge dd^c\psi_{n+2,k}$ converge weakly to $(\psi_1-\psi_2)dd^c\psi_3\wedge ...\wedge dd^c\psi_{n+2}$.
 If each sequence of locally bounded positive metrics $\psi_{i,k}$ instead increase pointwise a.e. to a positive metric $\psi_i,$ then again the measures $(\psi_{1,k}-\psi_{2,k})dd^c\psi_{3,k}\wedge ...\wedge dd^c\psi_{n+2,k}$ converge weakly to $(\psi_1-\psi_2)dd^c\psi_3\wedge ...\wedge dd^c\psi_{n+2}$. \end{theorem}